 - Housing is in University Hall, a residential college adjacent to the campus

-- A meal plan of seven flexible meals per week is part of the program
+- A meal plan of seven meals per week is part of the program

-- Housing is on a bus route 10 minutes from the city and 10 minutes from the nearest beach
+- Housing is only 10 minutes from the city and 10 minutes from the nearest beach

 - Vast course offerings and a hands-on approach to learning